• Skip to primary navigation

 1. When they’re at work, they’re exclusively at work

-They don’t worry about the kids, they don’t get distracted by the pile of dishes or the laundry and they don’t schedule errands for the days on which they’ve got big deadlines.
-More importantly, when they’re working, they don’t log on to Twitter, Facebook or other Internet distractions.
+Productive writers don’t worry about the kids, they don’t get distracted by the pile of dishes or laundry and they don’t schedule errands for the days on which they’ve got big deadlines.
+More importantly, when they’re working, they don’t log on to Twitter, don’t engage in political arguments, and don’t find excuses to avoid writing.
 (Read this post for 61 ways to remain productive when you work from home.)

 2. They set out blocks of time

-I think the illusion is that writers who’re productive and prolific usually sit down at their desks at 9 in the morning and don’t move their butts out the chair until it’s 5 p.m. and time for a break.
+The myth tells of writers sitting at their desks at 9 in the morning and not moving their butts out of the chair until it’s 5 p.m. and time for a break.
 I mean, that’s the only way someone can write 5,000 words a day, right?

 Not really.

-In my book Shut Up and Write: The No-Nonsense, No B.S Guide to Getting Words on the Page, I talk about my trick, which is to block out chunks of dedicated time for each of my tasks and then just do them for that limited period of time.
+In my book Shut Up and Write: The No-Nonsense, No B.S Guide to Getting Words on the Page, I talk about my trick, which is to block out chunks of dedicated time for each of my tasks and then do them for that limited period of time.
 These days, even when I feel like I’ve got 4,000 words of the novel in me, I might just stop at 3,000 so that I’ve got enough energy and reserve left over for the next day.
-Otherwise I find that I’m writing 4,000 words one day and absolutely none for the remainder of the week, which makes coming back to the project that much harder.
+Otherwise, I’m writing 4,000 words one day and absolutely none for the rest of the week, which makes coming back to the project that much harder.

-So set checks and balances, and work on different projects in different slots of time.
-Enough that you keep things moving but not so much that a project starts boring you to death.
+Set checks and balances, and work on different projects in different slots of time.
+Enough that you keep things moving, but not so much that a project bores you to death.

 3. They plan and organize